GerhardR/kfusion/README.md

 - On Windows, make sure to use a 64-bit version of GLUT
 - On Apple OSX, set CUDA_HOST_COMPILER to /usr/bin/g++

-On Unix/OSX platforms, tweak the Makefile for your setup and have a look at kfusion.h to set some defines to adapt to your compute capabilities.
-Then make.
+Altenatively, On Unix/OSX platforms, tweak the Makefile for your setup, then make.

+Have a look at kfusion.h for a description of most parameters and kinect.cpp for setting them.

 Todo
 -----